KNX DaliControl gc16

 DT-8 is the specification for different colour control processes

 Over thousands of years the human organism has become accustomed to a repetitive daily cycle: At night it is dark and thus the time for our organism to relax and regenerate through sleep so that we have new energy for the following day.
 In the morning when the sun rises and the light has a warm tone, we get up and get ready for the day.
 When the sun is at its zenith around midday, the colour temperature cools down.
 Once the sun starts moving back towards the horizon in the afternoon, the colour temperature starts to rise again.
 Research has shown that the human organism functions best if it is exposed to the natural colour temperature of the specific time of day.
 With rapidly developing LED technology it is now possible to replicate the cyclical change of light colour temperature in the rooms in which we live and work.
-Tunable White is the keyword that describes this type of colour control.
-The very small LED format makes it possible to integrate two different LED types, cool white and warm white, into one casing thereby giving the impression that a light emits two colour temperatures.
+The very small LED format makes it possible to integrate two different LED types, cool white and warm white, into one casing, thereby giving the impression that a lamp emits two colour temperatures.
 In connection with a DALI ECG those two colour temperatures are mixed dynamically.
-This means that almost any colour temperature can be set within a defined range between e.g. 2500 Kelvin and 4500 Kelvin, simply by transmitting one information, the desired colour temperature, to the DALI ECG.
-Unlike RGB colour control which requires three channels, Tunable White lights are controlled with just one channel.
+This means that almost any colour temperature can be set within a defined range between e.g. 2500 and 4500 Kelvin, simply by transmitting one information, the desired colour temperature, to the DALI ECG.

 Another way of describing a colour is by defining a 3-dimensional colour space.
 In this colour space the following formula applies: x+y+z=1.
 A simple conversion shows that x+y =1-z.
 So if x and y are known, z can be easily calculated.
 A vector can point anywhere in the colour space and thereby define the colour.
-By having to define only the coordinates x and y, only two pieces of information are required to describe the colour.
+By having to define only the coordinates x and y, only two pieces of information are required to describe a colour.
 The light control processes via colour temperature (Tunable White), RGBW and the coordinates x/y have all been defined by the DIIA in the new data point type 8.
-In practical terms, the DALI DT8 reduces the number of required light control channels to a minimum thereby also reducing costs.
-At the same time the new generation of DALI technology offers many other advantages.
+In practical terms, the DALI DT-8 reduces the number of required light control channels to a minimum thereby also reducing costs.
+Easy installation, low costs per light channel and the numerous and complex options to create customised light settings based on colour, brightness and intensity are amongst the most important reasons in favour of using DALI in lighting technology.

 The IPASDaliControl gc16 is a device used to control ECGs with a DALI interface (in accordance with EN 62386) via the KNX installation bus.
 The device transforms switch and dim commands from the connected KNX system into DALI telegrams and status information from the DALI bus into KNX telegrams.